JoJo (singer): Personal life

 JoJo lived in Edgewater, New Jersey with her mother, until age 18, when she moved out, living in Boston on her own for a year.
-As of 2014, she resides in Los Angeles.
+As of 2014, she resided in Los Angeles.
 JoJo dated American soccer player Freddy Adu from May 2005 until September 2006.
 The couple met on the MTV show Fake ID Club while JoJo was hosting it.
 JoJo made an appearance in the commentary box at a New England Revolution home game when they were playing D.C.
 United.
 In November 2006, The Washington Post reported that the couple had split up.
 JoJo revealed on American Top 40 with Ryan Seacrest that she and Adu were still good friends.

 In August 2009, JoJo graduated from high school and stated that she would stay focused on future projects.
 She was accepted to Northeastern University and considered majoring in cultural anthropology but did not attend.

-Aside from singing and acting, JoJo is also a supporter of various charitable organizations such as Boys & Girls Clubs of America, World Vision, She's the First, Make A Wish Foundation, and others.
+Aside from singing and acting, JoJo is also a supporter of various charitable organizations such as Boys & Girls Clubs of America, World Vision, She's the First, Make-A-Wish Foundation, and others.

 In December 2021, JoJo announced her engagement to Saved by the Bell (2020) actor Dexter Darden.
+The pair broke off their engagement the following year.